stephenjohnlimb/boot/src/main/microk8s/persistence/README.md

 ### An example of using the volume
-The file [nginx-deployment](nginx-deployment.yaml) shows how a stock nginx image can be used but the directory that it uses to serve content is mounted from the `volume`.
+The file [nginx-deployment](nginx-deployment.yaml) shows how a stock nginx image can be used, but the directory that it uses to serve content is mounted from the `volume`.

-The key part of this deployment is as follows:
+The important part of this deployment manifest is as follows:
 ```
 ...
     spec: